trainsWTF/trainsWTF.github.io/index.md

 ---
 layout: page
 title: trainsWTF
-tagline: an easier way to complain
+tagline: (beta) an easier way to complain
 ---
 {% include JB/setup %}

-trains.WTF
+Welcome to the first release of this little web app.

+You can find out more about the background to it by clicking 'About this site'.
+Soon.

 <div class="container">